bifurcationkit/MultiParamContinuation.jl/docs/src/index.md

 ## Limitations

-As this is very early work, the following limitations need to be addressed
+As this is early work, the following limitations need to be addressed

 - partially optimized for speed (allocations, static arrays, etc)
-- not suitable as is for large scale problems although it is very simple to address this
+- not suitable as is for large scale problems although it is very simple to address this.
+For example, the interface for jacobian free computation has not been pushed.
 - it only computes 2d manifolds for now, *i.e.* $n=m+2$
 - loose detection of continuous events (no bisection)
+- improve interface for using BVH search tree in large dimensions.

 ## Installation